-Draw Curvy Lines button = Connect Points with a best-fit curvy line

-Draw 3-Point Arc button = Fit an arc through three measured points
+- Draw Lines button = Connect points with straight lines - Draw Curvy Lines button = Connect Points with a best-fit curvy line - Draw 3-Point Arc button = Fit an arc through three measured points

 Start the first Line in a Project

 To start the first line in a new project, choose the desired point Description from the Description List and select the desired draw option before you start taking measurements.
 The Active Lines list will display <Start line> as shown.
 At this point, the next point measured will be the first point of a new Active Line using the E/ASPH Description.
 Use the measure button to measure the starting point for the new line.